 - Write them a letter: Letters are useful because they allow you to completely and appropriately lay out your thoughts.
 Plus, you can keep a copy of the letter in case you need to reach out to management later.

 In both instances, keep your speech short, either with a five-minute conversation or a succinct letter.
-It may be hard to predict how your neighbors will react, so avoid any passive-aggressive language, and calmly walk away from the situation if they become aggressive.
+It may be hard to predict how your neighbors will react to your noise complaint, so avoid any passive-aggressive language, and calmly walk away from the situation if they become aggressive.

 3. Use Sealant